Asgaros/asgaros-forum/readme.txt

 == Changelog ==
-* Fixed: Missing closed-checkbox when adding new forums = 1.0.12 =
+* Fixed: Missing closed-checkbox when adding new forums
+* Fixed: Wrong forum closing in the administration area = 1.0.12 =
 * Fixed: Broken link of uploaded file when filename contains umlaute
 * Fixed: Display issues with some themes